Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Construction

-If certain part ${\mc A}$ of a tiling $T$ has the property that flipping ${\mc A}$ with respect to some axis still fits the tiling, then the flip gives another tiling $T'$.
-We call $T'$ a {\em flip modification} of $T$.
+If certain part ${\mc A}$ of a tiling ${\mc T}$ has the property that flipping ${\mc A}$ with respect to some axis does not change the angle values along the boundary of ${\mc A}$, then the flip gives another tiling $F{\mc T}$, called a {\em flip modification} of ${\mc T}$.

-The regular octahedron $P_8$ can be divided into two equal halves ${\mc A}$ and ${\mc A}'$, each consisting of four regular triangles with edge length $\frac{1}{2}\pi$.
-In Figure \ref{flip1}, the octahedron is the thick edges, and ${\mc A},{\mc A}'$ are the inside and the outside of the thick octagon.
-The octagon is the common boundary of ${\mc A},{\mc A}'$ and consists of four edges.
-If we apply the barycentric or quadrilateral subdivision, then the four edges are divided into eight edges of length $\frac{1}{4}\pi$, which are the edges of the octagon.
-If we rotate the subdivided ${\mc A}$ by $\frac{1}{4}\pi$, then we still get a tiling.
-This is equivalent to flipping ${\mc A}$ with respect to the axis $L$.
-We denote the flip modified tilings as $BP_8'$ and $QP_8'$.
-See the first and second of Figure \ref{flip1}.

-The upper third of Figure \ref{flip1} is the deformed quadrilateral subdivision $QP_6$ of the cube, which we draw differently from the first of Figure \ref{simple_subdivision_dodecahedron}.
-The new view clearly shows that the cube is divided into two equal halves, with common boundary forming a $12$-gon.
-Each half consists of three squares, and each square is further divided into four quadrilaterals.
-The tiling has one free parameter.
-For the special case $\beta=\frac{2}{3}\pi$ and $\delta=\frac{1}{3}\pi$, we may flip the inner half tiling with respect to the axis $L$, and get the flip modified tiling $QP_6'$ in the lower third of Figure \ref{flip1}.
-This is also the second of Figure \ref{simple_subdivision_dodecahedron}.